mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 \pi_{\Theta}
 $$

 The policy function now includes a little $\Theta$ subscript.
 This indicates that the policy is _parameterized_ by the variable $\Theta$.
-Essentially, this means that the policy function depends on some parameters which we can adjust to change the policy's behavior.
-Specifically, the definition of $\Theta$ for our example above is:
+Essentially, this means that the policy function, in addition to the state $x$, accepts some parameters $\Theta$ which we can adjust to change the policy's behavior.
+We could have written this as $\pi(\Theta, x)$, but that notation is not as common.
+Concretely, the definition of $\Theta$ for our example above is:

 $$
 \Theta = \begin{bmatrix}